-Tasmanian senator Jacqui Lambie, who claimed she was Aboriginal in her maiden speech in 2014, strongly denies any claims she may hold British citizenship as a result of her father’s birthplace.
+Tasmanian senator Jacqui Lambie had claimed she was Aboriginal in her maiden speech in 2014.

-However, in recent weeks, five members of Australia’s 226-member parliament, including Deputy Prime Minister Barnaby Joyce, have been forced to step down after admitting that they may have unwittingly held dual citizenship - a condition that, under Australia’s 1900 constitution, disqualifies them from political office in Canberra - in what has been dubbed the “world’s most ridiculous constitutional crisis”.
+In recent weeks, five members of Australia's 226-member parliament have admitted that they may have unwittingly held dual citizenship - a condition that, under Australia's 1900 constitution, disqualifies them from political office in Canberra - in what has been dubbed the "world's most ridiculous constitutional crisis".

-She admitted she only found out about her father, Thomas’s Scottish birthplace when researching her autobiography, which is to be published next year.
-Mr Lambie was brought to Australia from Larkhall, Scotland as a toddler in the 1950s and her grandfather subsequently served in the Australian Army.
+Senator Lambie strongly denies any claims she may hold dual citizenship as a result of her father's birthplace, but admitted she only found out about his Scottish birthplace when researching her autobiography.
+Thomas Lambie, Senator Lambie's father, was brought to Australia from Larkhall, Scotland as a toddler in the 1950s and her grandfather subsequently served in the Australian Army.

 She said: "I'm happy to put on record that I'm satisfied that my parents are both Australian citizens and I have no concerns about me being a dual citizen because of where they were born or came from, in the case of my father, as an infant.

-In the ruling against other politicians in October, the judges said that while it may be harsh to disqualify Australian-born candidates who had no reasons to believe they were not exclusively Australian, “those facts must always have been knowable”.
+While in the ruling ion October, the judges said it may be harsh to disqualify Australian-born candidates who had no reasons to believe they were not exclusively Australian, “those facts must always have been knowable”.

 The judges also pointed to the “difficulties of proving or disproving a person’s state of mind” if ignorance of dual citizenship was recognised as an excuse.